Roasting on the Loring

 I’m excited.
 I’m off to the White Rabbit Tea (and now coffee) house to visit Frances, owner and manager.
-I’m at the city centre store (there’s now also one in West Bridgford) and I can see the beautiful tables outside in the enclosed walk way with cakes glinting at me through the window in their glass domes.
+I’m in the Nottingham City centre store (there’s now also one in West Bridgford) and I can see the beautiful tables outside in the enclosed walk way with cakes glinting at me through the window in their glass domes.

 I have a very warm reception and in no time, I’m settled, laptop out with a fantastic silky-smooth flat white in hand.